louisdtb/wikipedia-country-map/README.md

 v0.2.0

-- Topic can now be toggled to switch to geography or politics
+- Topic can now be toggled to geography or politics
 - Updated styles, data, icons and app to implement updates

 v0.1.1